 The quote from Mary Clarke and Clement Crisp is from The Ballet Goer’s Guide, p.
 186.

-Stravinsky’s comments about Les Noces are drawn from Minna Lederman, p.
-156 as she excerpted them from a translation of Stravinsky’s memoir.
+Stravinsky’s comments about Les Noces are drawn from Minna Lederman, Stravinsky in the Theatre (Da Capo Press, 1975) p.
+156 as she excerpted them from a translation of the composer’s memoir.

 One reader anonymously posted on amazon’s website this reaction to reading Nijinska’s memoir: